Modular affine Hecke category and regular centralizer: Constructible sheaves on affine flag varieties

 \subsection{Extending the functor \texorpdfstring{$\sZ$}{Z} to coherent sheaves on \texorpdfstring{$G^\vee_\bk$}{G}}

 Below we will use the following general construction.
 Let $H$ be an affine $\bk$-group scheme of finite type.
-We consider the category $\QCoh^H(H)$ of $H$-equivariant quasi-coherent sheaves on $H$, where $H$ acts on itself via the adjoint action.
-The latter category identifies with the category of $H$-equivariant $\scO(H)$-modules.
-The identity functor of $\QCoh^H(H)$ possesses a canonical automorphism $\sm^{\mathrm{taut}}_{(-)}$, which can be described as follows.
+We consider the category $\QCoh^H(H)$ of $H$-equivariant quasi-coherent sheaves on $H$, where $H$ acts on itself via the adjoint action, which identifies with the category of $H$-equivariant $\scO(H)$-modules.
+Extending a construction explained in~\S\ref{ss:coh-Groth} slightly, the identity functor of $\QCoh^H(H)$ possesses a canonical automorphism $\sm^{\mathrm{taut}}_{(-)}$, which can be described as follows.
 Any $H$-equivariant $\scO(H)$-module $M$ admits a canonical automorphism, defined as the composition

 where the first morphism is the coaction (with respect to the $H$-module structure on $M$) and the second one is the action morphism.
 It is easily checked that this morphism is a morphism of $H$-equivariant $\scO(H)$-modules, and defines an automorphism of the object $\scF$ corresponding to $M$ in $\QCoh^H(H)$, which by definition is $\sm^{\mathrm{taut}}_{\scF}$.